WA Country Health Service and GenesisCare partner to deliver new radiation oncology facility in Albany

 “Once operational, the Albany Radiation Oncology Service will give Great Southern residents access to GenesisCare specialists and technicians who will partner with dedicated, local WACHS clinicians and support staff ensuring the best possible support is available throughout their cancer treatment.”
 Ms Ennis added.

-GenesisCare General Manager in Western Australia, Louise Coffey, said GenesisCare was “delighted to be partnering with WA Country Health Service to deliver this life-saving service for cancer patients in the Great Southern region.”
+GenesisCare General Manager in Western Australia, Louise Coffey, said GenesisCare was “delighted to be partnering with WA Country Health Service to deliver this service for cancer patients in the Great Southern region.”

 “This new facility will make a huge difference for cancer patients across the Great Southern Region, who will have access to the latest advancements in radiation therapy, as well as clinical trials and precision medicine tools,” said Ms Coffey.